Adrian Locke drug deal stabbing: Two guilty of murder

 Det Insp Stuart Murphy said that the knife used in the murder was recovered at the scene and both Golding and Marks's DNA was found on it.

-He said the pair ran "a highly organised drugs operation" from Teme Road, catching a train in from Birmingham every morning and then returning after they had finished their dealing.'No angel'
+He said the pair ran "a highly organised drugs operation" from Teme Road, catching a train in from Birmingham every morning and then returning after they had finished their dealing.

 Although they were only known by their nicknames, 'P and D', detectives were able to trace them with help from people in the Tolladine area and from other drug users.